Andre-lab/evodock/README.md

 ### 1. [Docking]
 Specifies the type of docking protocol used of which there are 3 options:
-1. `Local` For heterodimeric local docking AND symmetric Local docking
+1. `Local` For heterodimeric local docking AND symmetric Local docking.
-3. `Global` For heterodimeric global docking
+3. `Global` For heterodimeric global docking.
-4. `GlobalFromMultimer` For symmetric Global assembly docking
+4. `GlobalFromMultimer` For symmetric Global assembly docking.
 ```dosini
 [Docking]
 type=<Local/Global/GlobalFromMultimer>